LEGACY IN MOTION

 OUR VISION

-“What we hope to see diaspora churches become thriving intergenerational communities that are rooted in humility, unity, and mission.
-We envision churches where the first generation’s legacy is honored, and the next generation is empowered to carry that legacy forward through disciple-making and church planting.”
+“We hope to see diaspora churches become thriving intergenerational communities that are rooted in humility, unity, and mission.
+We envision churches where the first generation’s legacy is honored and the next generation is empowered to carry that legacy forward through disciple-making and church planting.”

 Join the Legacy in Motion Community

-Interested in learning more about what it’s like to be part of the Legacy in Motion learning community (Cohort)?
+Interested in learning more about what it’s like to be part of the Legacy in Motion learning community (cohort)?
 Fill out the form and get in touch!

 FAQs